 Montana is one of the 37 states with Blaine amendments in their constitutions, named for Congressman James G. Blaine, who in 1875 proposed an unsuccessful amendment to the Constitution prohibiting the use of public funds to support sectarian schools.
 The Supreme Court ruled in Trinity Lutheran Church of Columbia Inc, v.
 Comer in 2017 that Missouri’s Department of Natural Resources unconstitutionally denied playground materials to a religiously affiliated preschool.
 The narrow ruling struck down the power of Blaine Amendments in certain education contexts—rather than striking them down entirely.
 The question is whether the justices will go further in Espinoza.

 Hoping for a broader win, school choice advocacy organizations such as the Alliance for Choice in Education and EdChoice are filing amici curiae—‘friend of the court’—briefs in support of Espinoza and the other plaintiffs.
-Teacher advocacy organizations, like the Tennessee Education Association, have filed briefs in support of the state.
+Teacher advocacy organizations, like the Tennessee Education Association, also filed briefs in support of the state.